-In addition seven units must be presented chosen from the following list: Latin, Greek, French, German, Spanish, Algebra, Solid Geometry, Trigonometry, History (not more than one unit) Physics, Chemistry, Botany, Geography, Zoology, Bible (not more than one unit).
+In addition seven units must be presented chosen from the following list: Latin, Greek, French, German, Spanish, Algebra, Solid Geometry, Trigonometry, History and Social Studies, Physics, Chemistry, Botany, Geography, Biology, Bible (not more than one unit).
 The definitions of these requirements made by the College Entrance Examination Board, 431 West 117th St., New York, N. Y., will be taken as standard.